Form linear-quadratic-Gaussian (LQG) regulator

 rlqg = lqgreg(kest,k,controls)

 rlqg = lqgreg(kest,k) returns the LQG regulator

-handles both continuous- and discrete-time cases.
-Use consistent tools
+function handles both continuous- and discrete-time cases.
+Use consistent tools to design

 Continuous regulator for continuous plant: use